ghc-proposals/ghc-proposals/proposals/0000-unlifted-strict.rst

            }
        }

 STG looks similar.
-Now look what happens in Cmm:
+Now look what happens in C--:

 ::